 Kite Kebab serves authentic Mediterranean street food such as falafels, hummus, and all kinds of kebabs from chicken to lamb, most of which are halal.
 They even offer shisha!

-Arya is a Persian quick fix at Promenade.
+Arya is a Persian quick fix.
 They have a variety of kebabs on their menu so if you want to sample as many as possible, we recommend ordering a combination platter like the Arya Sini Soor, a kebab platter featuring the best of their white and red meat kebabs.

 Known for their Lebanese cuisine, Meshwe offers affordable shawarma plates, falafels, Lebanese samosas, and more.
 Meshwe’s Garlic sauce is also a must!

 Kashmir is one of Metro Manila’s oldest Indian restaurants and has been around since 1975 and was the brainchild of three sisters: Situ, Kamla, and Indra.
 Decades after its founding, they still serves authentic homecooked Indian dishes that are made from fresh and authentic ingredients—becoming one of the Metro’s best Indian restaurants.